losandes/hilaryjs/README.md

 ##The singleton container, and constructors

-hilary exists on window, and you can use it directly.
-Most of the examples assume that is your use case, but hilary allows the construction of new parent containers, as well as child containers, for scoping.
+hilary exists on window, as a singleton, and you can use it directly.
+Most of the examples assume that is your use case.
+Hilary also provides construction of new instances: parent containers, as well as child containers, for scoping.

 ```JavaScript
 var container = hilary.createContainer();